Cliffworms/RumorsOfTheIliacBay/Docs/Readme_RIB.txt

 8. CHANGELOG
 ============

+1.02
+	- Some of the rumors have been rewritten to fit the dialogue better.
+	- Fixed an issue with a blank rumor that had a chance to pop up.

 1.01
 	- Changed some referenced locations so that Isle of Balfiera and Orsinium will show the rumors.
 	- Added a control quest that starts the rumors quest, thus making sure the rumors will